Hurtigruten review: A breathtaking Norway coastal cruise

 The Hurtigruten cruises – or really any cruises – are not for those on a very tight budget.
 They cost a lot, and end up more if you buy drinks.
 The excursions are expensive but good quality; you pay a premium for the reassurance that you’ll get back to the boat as planned.
 On the other hand, the price includes good, clean, well-thought-out accommodations and all meals, plus some absolutely breathtaking scenery on a daily basis.

-Keep in mind, though, that these are all-inclusive prices, unless you drink alcohol.
+Keep in mind, though, that the prices are all-inclusive, unless you drink alcohol.
 Norway is a very expensive country on land as well.
-Your $800 per person for a six-night trip means $133 per person per night for accommodations and all meals: not a bad deal at all in Norway.
+Your $1200 per person for a six-night trip means $200 per person per night for accommodations and all meals: not a bad deal at all in Norway.